Top of the page

 Some evidence suggests nonallelic heterogeneity in epidermodysplasia verruciformis.
 An individual born to consanguineous parents with epidermodysplasia verruciformis and additional bacterial and fungal infections was found to have homozygous R115X pathogenic variants in the MST1 gene.
 Another susceptibility locus associated with this disorder has been identified at chromosome regions 2p21-p24 through linkage analysis of an affected consanguineous family.
 Unlike those with pathogenic variants in the EVER1 and EVER2 genes, affected individuals linked to this genomic region were infected with HPV 20 rather than the usual HPV subtypes associated with this disorder, and this family did not have a history of cutaneous SCC.

 Individuals with this disease have increased susceptibility to DNA cross-linking agents (e.g., mitomycin-C or diepoxybutane) and ionizing and UV radiation.
-Cells from individuals with Fanconi anemia have shown decreased ability to excise pyrimidine dimers.
 The diagnosis of this disease is made by observing increased chromosomal breakage, rearrangements, or exchanges in cells after exposure to carcinogens such as diepoxybutane.

 The proteins involved with DNA crosslink repairs have been termed the FANC pathway because of their involvement with Fanconi anemia.
 They interact with several other proteins associated with hereditary cancer risk, including those for Bloom syndrome and ataxia-telangiectasia.
 Further investigation has revealed that FANCD1 is the same gene as BRCA2, a gene that causes predisposition to breast and ovarian cancer.
 Other Fanconi anemia genes, FANCJ (BRIP1) and FANCN (PALB2), have also been identified as rare breast cancer susceptibility genes.
 (Refer to the PDQ summary on Genetics of Breast and Gynecologic Cancers for more information about BRCA2, BRIP1, PALB2, and RAD51.)
 Individuals who are heterozygous carriers of other Fanconi anemia–associated variants do not appear to have an increased risk of cancer, with the possible exception of a twofold increase in breast cancer incidence in carriers of FANCC pathogenic variants.